1jour1vin

 Bergerie de L'Hortus 2010 Rosé

-"A deep, gourmet rosé with a hint of reduction that flies out of the glass as soon as it's served, giving way to charm."
-(Le Grand Guide des Vins de France 2012 - Bettane & Desseauve)
+"A delicious, deep rosé with a hint of reduction that disappears as soon as the glass is served, giving way to charm. " (Le Grand Guide des Vins de France 2012 - Bettane & Desseauve)

-Buy your Hortus wines at the best private sale price!
+Buy your Hortus wines at the best price in our private sale!

 Rated site